kevin-dickey/32bitCPU/README.md

-This 32-bit CPU is based on the MIPS ISA.
+This 32-bit 5-stage-pipelined CPU is based on the MIPS ISA.

 Utilizes forwarding and hazard detection in hardware.

-Runs @ ~55 MHz.
+Synthesized on an Altera FPGA @~55 MHz.